Heading to Sydney with kids? We’ve lived here for 8 years and have checked out all the best family fun activities in town. We share them all here.

 Combine your walk around the Opera House with a stroll through the Botanic Gardens. (see below)

-The Royal Botanic Gardens are another of the most popular Sydney attractions for family visitors.
+The Sydney Botanic Gardens are spectacular.
 There’s 30 hectares of green space here to run around, play games, enjoy a picnic or just wander and enjoy the harbour views.

 There’s plenty of wildlife to spot, self-guided walks to follow, a choice of cafes and restaurants – and even a small train called the Choo Choo Express if your kids get too tired to explore it all on foot.